 Unlike stocks and bonds, savings accounts are very low risk.
 Your balance won’t fluctuate up and down like the stock market.

 No monthly fees: Canadian chequing accounts can be pricy at up to $30 per month.
 Most savings accounts do not charge a monthly fee.

-Easy to access: In addition to being free, savings accounts can easily be opened online.
+Easy to access: Besides being free, savings accounts can easily be opened online.
 You can also transfer money from your savings to external banks you have linked to your account.

 No lock-in periods: Unlike GICs (term deposits) that may be non-cashable or non-redeemable for a specific period of time, you can deposit or withdraw funds from a savings account at any time.

 Low barrier to entry: Don’t have much money to save?
 Most savings accounts do not have a minimum balance requirement which means you can start saving with as little as $1.